-- UC application filing period begins November 1st.
-You can start your application as early as October 1st, but cannot submit it until November 1st.
-See universityofcalifornia.edu. - Finish all CSU applications by November 30th. - Retake the SAT/ACT, if necessary.
+- UC application can be submitted beginning November 1st. - You can start your UC application as early as August, but cannot submit it until November 1st.
+See universityofcalifornia.edu. - CSU applications deadline is November 30. - Retake the SAT/ACT, if necessary. - Submit college document request form to counselor if applying early.